29cmb/CleanMenu/README.md

 # Clean Menu
-A geode mod that changes around the positioning of some stuff on the gd menus
+A geode mod that changes around the positioning of some stuff on the gd menus.
+Made by DevCmb